apparena/docs/docs/api/040-structure.rst

 application functionality to information entries framing it in its web context.
 Translations are found there as well as the languages in which the project is available.

 ..
-Note:: The distinctive versions of a project hold the entirety of customization options your customer has at his disposal to individualize his web appearance.
-It may contain
+Note:: The distinctive versions of a project hold the entirety of customization options, hence defining the palette of available items.
-    functionality and content which can selectively be activated to shape the application your customer wants to use in his or her individual context.

 The template
 ~~~~~~~~~~~~